Understanding Metabolic Activation of Dendritic Cells in Non-Alcoholic Fatty Liver Disease

 Research Steps

-1. First, we will identify disease-associated cDC subpopulations and their intracellular metabolic programs.
+1. Identify disease-associated cDC subpopulations and their intracellular metabolic programs.

-2. We will then determine whether these cDC subtypes associate with specific local metabolic microenvironments in the liver in relation to histological features of NAFLD.
+2. Determine whether these cDC subtypes associate with specific local metabolic microenvironments in the liver in relation to histological features of NAFLD.

-3. Finally, we will determine how metabolic manipulation of cDC affects their immune function in the context of NASH.
+3. Investigate how metabolic manipulation of cDC affects their immune function in the context of NASH.

 Potential Impact